marceljs041/marceljs041/README.md

 <summary><b>A path that does not fit neatly into one title</b></summary>
 <br />

-Work I began early in my career created opportunities connected to **Blue Origin, Formula 1, Hollywood, and venture-backed AI**.
+Work I began early in my career created opportunities connected to **Hollywood, Formula 1 and venture-backed AI**.
 The common thread was never the industry.
 It was building something difficult enough to get noticed.

 </details>